Alignment complete relational Hoare logics for some and all: Introduction

-The problem we address is that Cook completeness is unsatisfactory for RHLs.
 Consider this sound rule: from $c\sep\skipc: \rspec{\R}{\Q}$ and $\skipc\sep c':\rspec{\Q}{\S}$ infer $c\sep c':\rspec{\R}{\S}$.
 The rule shows how deductive rules can embody alignments, in this case a \emph{sequential alignment} wherein the final state of $c$ is aligned with the initial state of $c'$.
-Under mild assumptions about encoding a pair of states as a single state, and thereby treating a relation as a \emph{unary} assertion, the premises can be expressed as partial correctness judgments in HL~\cite{Francez83,BartheDArgenioRezk}.
-The rule, together with a complete set of unary rules, provides a Cook complete relational logic~\cite{Francez83,BartheDArgenioRezk,Beringer11}.

-Sequential alignment is unsatisfactory.
-Consider proving $c\sep c:\rspec{\I}{\I}$ where $\I$ is a conjunction of equalities, one for each variable of $c$.
-Surely $c$ is equivalent to itself.
+Under mild assumptions about encoding a pair of states as a single state, and thereby treating a relation as a \emph{unary} assertion, the premises of this rule can be expressed as partial correctness judgments in HL~\cite{Francez83,BartheDArgenioRezk}.
+The sequential alignment rule, together with a complete set of unary rules, provides a Cook complete relational logic~\cite{Francez83,BartheDArgenioRezk,Beringer11}.
+Yet it is well known that sequential alignment is unsatisfactory.
+Consider proving $c\sep c:\rspec{\I}{\I}$ where $\I$ is a conjunction of agreements, one for each variable of $c$.
+Surely $c$ is equivalent to itself as expressed by $\rspec{\I}{\I}$.
 By aligning $c$ with itself step by step, the only intermediate assertion we need is $\I$ ---whereas for reasoning about the sequential alignment, the intermediate assertion $\Q$ may have to ``remember everything''~\cite{Francez83} about $c$.
+In particular this may require finding strong invariants for loops.
 Good alignment is essential for relational verification because it enables the use of relatively simple assertions~\cite{ShemerGSV19}.
-As an example how better alignments can be formalized, here is a standard rule of RHL: from $c\sep c':\rspec{\R}{\Q}$ and $d\sep d':\rspec{\Q}{\S}$ infer $c;d\sep c';d':\rspec{\R}{\S}$.
+As an example how different alignments can be formalized, here is a standard rule of RHL: from $c\sep c':\rspec{\R}{\Q}$ and $d\sep d':\rspec{\Q}{\S}$ infer $c;d\sep c';d':\rspec{\R}{\S}$.
+Another standard rule aligns loop iterations (see \rn{rAlgnDo} in \autoref{fig:derivedRHL}).
+To be clear, sequential alignment has important uses, including cases where the two programs have different structure or simply differ in the order of atomic operations like assignments.